yumemi-inc/flutter-training-template/docs/sessions/lifecycle.md

 - [How do I listen to iOS lifecycle events?]
 - [How do I listen to Android activity lifecycle events?]
+- [‘addPostFrameCallback’ vs. ‘endOfFrame.then’ in WidgetsBinding with Rendering.]

 <!-- Links -->